dlt-hub/vibe-hub/coin_api/coin_api-docs.md

 We’ll show you how to generate a readable and easily maintainable Python script that fetches data from coin_api’s API and loads it into Iceberg, DataFrames, files, or a database of your choice.
 Here are some of the endpoints you can load:

-- Current Data: Access current market data for exchanges, quotes, order books, and asset metrics.
+- Current Data: Retrieve the latest data for different cryptocurrencies by exchanges, assets, or symbols.
+- Quotes and Order Books: Access current quotes and detailed order book data for specific symbols.
-- Historical Data: Fetch historical market data including OHLCV, asset metrics, and exchange metrics.
+- Historical Data: Fetch historical market data including OHLCV for exchanges or specific symbols.
-- Rates and Metrics: Obtain current and specific rates for assets, including exchange rates and timeseries data.
+- Exchange Rates: Get current and historical exchange rates for various cryptocurrency assets, with the ability to request specific rate pairs.

 You can combine these endpoints to build pipelines that extract structured content from CoinAPI workspaces at scale — via REST APIs or webhook ingestion.